-Brittle nails are often a source of frustration.
-They snap, split, or flake at the worst moments, leaving people desperate to learn how to fix brittle nails.
-About 20% of adults, especially women and people over 50, suffer from weak nails.
+Brittle Nails (Onychorrhexis) affects approximately 20% of the population, particularly women over 50.
+It is characterized by splitting, peeling, and ridging caused by a lack of moisture (dehydration) or decreased keratin production due to aging or chemical exposure.
 Frequent hand washing, exposure to harsh chemicals, or simply age can cause the nail plate to lose its strength.
 Why does this happen?
 What are some practical solutions and effective remedies?

 Why Do Nails Become Brittle?